 - You had no one helping you sort out hidden obstacles, things you were unaware were hindering your progress.

 - You didn’t dedicate time or gave up after a few months of not seeing enough change or after a setback.

-The International Coach Federation, the world’s largest authority in this industry, conducted a global consumer study with clients.
+The International Coach Federation (ICF), the world’s largest authority in this industry, conducted a global consumer study with clients.
 The chart shows the impact clients reported.

 How To Find Your Ideal Coach

 There are a lot of directories listing coaches, and I am listing the ones that seem most well organized and list coaches for many specializations.
 The ICF lists credentialed coaches.
 PCCI lists Professional Christian Coaches in all focus areas and platforms such as LiveCoach.io, Coachhub.io, or LinkedIn ProFinder also help you find a coach.